Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation: Background

 \subsection{Approaches to Visualization Design}

-A rich body of work exists on visualization methodology, focused in particular, on scaffolding visualization design processes.
-Some of the most prominent examples include the four key visualization design activities of understanding, ideating, making, and deploying~\cite{mckenna_design_2014}; the classic nine-step process of visualization design studies~\cite{sedlmair2012design}; and the extension towards data-first design studies~\cite{oppermann2020data}.
+A rich body of work exists on visualization methodology, focused in particular on scaffolding visualization design processes.
+Some of the most prominent examples include the design activity framework of understand, ideate, make, and deploy~\cite{mckenna_design_2014}; the classic nine-step process of visualization design studies~\cite{sedlmair2012design}; and the extension towards data-first design studies~\cite{oppermann2020data}.
 Across these models, task abstraction plays a central role, supported by frameworks such as the nested model~\cite{munznerNestedModelVisualization2009} and the multi-level typology~\cite{brehmer2013multi}.
 While these models are widely applicable, most of these frameworks are built on specific assumptions such as a well-defined problem and data, a set of constraint stakeholders that can be analyzed, as well as a clear linear or iterative \textit{progression} towards a visualization outcome.
 Moreover, these models assume that this process is \textit{deterministic} with a measure for when to stop.